banderous/getpack/docs/index.md

 <div class="note warning">
   <h5>Back up your project!</h5>
   <p>
-  You must use an SCM tool like Git or SVN when using GetPack, we will not be responsible for any loss of work arising from use or misuse of GetPack!
+  You must use an SCM tool like Git or SVN when using GetPack, we are not responsible for any loss of work arising from use or misuse of GetPack!
   </p>
 </div>